nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint4.md

 ---

-## Test Case: TC_SearchJoinGroup_01 - Search and Join Groups by Name
+## Test Case: TC_SearchJoinGroup_01 -Handling Invitations for Events

 **User Story**: Search and Join Groups by Name **URL**: [Search and Join Groups by Name Issue](https://github.com/nicoguerra18/EventConnect-App/issues/23) **Acceptance Criteria**:
-1. Users can join groups by searching for the exact group name.
-2. Search for groups is case-insensitive and allows partial name matching.
+1. Users should receive a notification for an event invitation with options to accept or decline.
+2. Upon accepting an invitation, the event should be marked as 'attending' in the user's event list.
+3. Upon declining an invitation, the event should be removed from the user's pending invitations list.
+AC4: The number of confirmed attendees should update accordingly for the event organizer.

 **Preconditions**:
 - User is logged in and on the group search page.